 Southern summers bring hot and humid weather, with little to no cool-down at night.
 Most plants appreciate at least some break in the temperatures to recover, and since cooler temperatures are usually only a faint memory by July, a lot of items tend to look bedraggled and tired in the mid-summer months.

-To make matters worse, all the humidity is perfect for nurturing fungal diseases which, especially on plants such as roses, can lead to black spot and botrytis blight and other nasty diseases.
+To make matters worse, all the humidity is perfect for nurturing fungal diseases which, especially on plants such as roses.
+This can lead to black spot, botrytis blight, and other nasty diseases.

 However, we gardeners in South still insist (and persist!) on growing blooms that, while finicky, are worth the trouble when you get a gorgeous output.
 Take these yellow David Austin roses, Teasing Georgia (appropriately named), grown by the showroom Manager of Hawthorne House, Ron Alexander.